gilleshenrard/ITLg_POO/README.md

 The unit tests for each class can be found in the mirrored directory tests/ (tests/Models, tests/Views, tests/Controllers).

 ---
-### 4. Change list (since v3.0)
+### 4. Change list (since v3.2)

-- Split playSlot() into checkOutcome() and playSlot()
-- Implement isLegal() to verify if a slot is legally playable
-- Make Board a member of Game to ensure only one instance of Board is used
-- Improve decoupling in general
-- Legal slots are now highlighted when displaying the board
-- Implement a minimax-based choice for AI players
-- BoardController now has a stack-based board saving and restoring mechanism
-- Move stored seeds management from Game to Board
+- The game now allows players to self-starve.
+Only the opponent cannot be starved during a season
+- All java files (except for unit tests) have a header with a description

 ---
 ### 5. Known issues